-- Documented evidence that they can succeed in an academic program due to changed circumstances, experience, and/or successful completion of credits during the period of absence. - A plan for completion of the coursework required to meet satisfactory academic progress during the following quarter or by the end of the Extended Enrollment Plan.
+- A reasonable documented explanation for the student's academic performance to date, which includes mitigating circumstances such as student injury/illness, death of a student's family member, or other reasons resulting in undue hardship to the student. - Documented evidence that they can succeed in an academic program due to changed circumstances, experience, and/or successful completion of credits during the period of absence. - 3.
+A plan for completion of the coursework required to meet satisfactory academic progress during the following quarter or by the end of the Extended Enrollment Plan.

-Students must complete the appeal no later than the Thursday before the quarter start starts in which they wish to continue their education.
+Students must complete the appeal no later than the Thursday before the quarter starts in which they wish to continue their education.
 Otherwise, they will need to wait until the start of the next quarter to begin classes should their appeal be approved.
 If the appeal is granted, the student will be placed on an Extended Enrollment Plan.